What budget for activities and outings Slovakia?

 What is the budget for accommodation Slovakia?

-There is a whole range of accommodation available for travellers in Slovakia, with prices accordingly.
-It will therefore not cost the same if you opt for a dormitory bed in a youth hostel rather than a suite in a 5-star hotel.
-In low season, you can find a nice room in an inn or hotel in a price range from 40 to 50 €, a price that increases and can even double in high season, especially during the long Easter weekends or during the Christmas and New Year holidays and holidays in the mountains.
-All methods of payment are accepted, most small hotels even accept credit card payments.
+There's a whole range of accommodation available to travelers in Slovakia, with prices to match.
+In the low season, you can find a nice room in a hostel or hotel for between €40 and €50, a price that rises and can even double in the high season, especially during the long Easter weekends or during the festive season and mountain vacations.
+All methods of payment are accepted, and most small hotels even accept credit cards.

 Travel budget Slovakia and cost of living